AaronFR/Thinker/README.md

 ## Features
 - **Workflows**: A user prompt is fed into a persona and evaluated for one of its workflows, a workflow representing a series of prompts to be run to achieve an ideal outcome for the given task type.
-- **Pre-Prompt-Processing**: 'sub-conscious' processes, referencing information as required by context in advance of an actual LLM call
+- **Pre-Prompt-Processing**: 'sub-conscious' processes, referencing contextual information as required by context in advance of an actual LLM call

 ## Architecture